Ange Postecoglou

-He spent most of his club career as a defender for South Melbourne Hellas, and played four games for the Australia national team in the late 1980s.
+Born in Greece, Postecoglou grew up in Melbourne from the age of five.
+As a player, he spent most of his club career as a defender for South Melbourne Hellas and played four games for the Australia national team in the late 1980s.
 He began managing at South Melbourne Hellas in 1996, winning the National Soccer League twice and the OFC Champions League in 1999.
 He then led the national under-17 and under-20 teams.

-Postecoglou managed Brisbane Roar and Melbourne Victory in the A-League, winning the Premiership in 2011 and the Championship in 2011 and 2012 for the former.
-He was the senior national team manager from 2013 to 2017, winning the AFC Asian Cup in 2015 and also going to the 2014 FIFA World Cup.
-He won the J1 League with Yokohama F. Marinos in 2019 and the Scottish Premiership and Scottish League Cup for Celtic in 2021–22 and the Scottish League Cup for Celtic in 2022-23.
+Known for his heavily attacking style of play, dubbed "Angeball", Postecoglou managed Brisbane Roar and Melbourne Victory in the A-League, winning the Premiership in 2011 and the Championship in 2011 and 2012 with Brisbane Roar.
+He was the men's senior national team manager from 2013 to 2017, winning the AFC Asian Cup in 2015 and also going to the 2014 FIFA World Cup.
+He won the J1 League with Yokohama F. Marinos in 2019, and then won five trophies (including two league titles) in two seasons with Scottish side Celtic.
+He became head coach of Premier League club Tottenham Hotspur in 2023, where he won the UEFA Europa League in 2025, marking the club's first trophy since 2008 and its first European trophy since 1984, before being dismissed as the triumph came amid a historically poor domestic performance that season.
+In September 2025, Postecoglou was appointed manager of Nottingham Forest, but was sacked after 39 days having failed to win any of his eight matches in charge.

 Early life

-Postecoglou was born in the Nea Filadelfia neighbourhood of Athens, Greece.
-After his father, Dimitris ("Jim"), lost his business following the 1967 Greek military coup, Postecoglou emigrated to Australia by boat in 1970 at the age of five, growing up in Melbourne, Victoria.
+Angelos Postecoglou was born on 27 August 1965 in Nea Filadelfeia, a suburb of Athens, Greece, to a family that migrated from the Alaşehir district of Manisa during the population exchange between Turkey and Greece in 1923.
+Nea Filadelfeia, a settlement founded by families who had migrated from Alaşehir, Manisa, meant New Alaşehir.
+After his father, Dimitris ("Jim"), lost his business following the 1967 Greek military coup, the Postecoglou family migrated to Australia in 1970, when he was five years old.
+He grew up in Melbourne, Victoria.
+At the age of 10, his parents changed his surname to "Postekos", remarking: "It was a fad in those days to shorten your name if you were Greek, so that's what they did."
+Although Postekos is still his surname legally, he opts for Postecoglou.